 Question: What does PU leather stand for?

 Ans: The “PU” in PU leather stands for “polyurethane,” a thermoplastic polymer substance composed of organic units joined by urethane (carbamate) links.
-Polyurethane is one of the most vastly used polymers today, and are used to simulate real leather.
+Polyurethane is one of the most vastly used polymers today, and is used to simulate real leather.
 A PU leather is an artificial leather made by placing a layer of polyurethane coating upon a thin layer of leather.
 This thin layer of leather can sometimes be the leftover material from real cowhide.

 Question: Does PU leather crack?